hayj/WebCrawler/README.md

  * Real time proxies scoring and selection.
  * Retry failed URLs a number of times.
  * Randomize the browser header and window size according to the used proxy.
- * Use the [Multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit) to automatically adjusts the settings.
+ * Use a [Multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit) to automatically adjusts the settings.
  * Automatically kill dead *Selenium* process on Linux (*Selenium* is sometimes unstable).

 ## Disadvantages of classic crawling libraries